XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 </table>

-### Trade XRP on The Exchange
+### Trade XRP on the Exchange

 Alpha Exchange users (like Charlie) can trade credit-based balances on Alpha Exchange.
 Alpha Exchange should keep track of user balances on its new balance sheet as these trades are made.
-These trades are _off-ledger_ and independent from the RCL, so the balance changes are not recorded there.
+These trades are _off-ledger_ and independent from the RCL, so the balance changes are not recorded on the RCL.

-For more information about trading _on_ the RCL, see [Lifecycle of an Offer](https://ripple.com/build/transactions/#lifecycle-of-an-offer).
+Customers who hold XRP in their own RCL accounts can also use the distributed exchange built into the RCL to trade currencies issued by gateways.
+For more information about trading _on_ the RCL, see [Lifecycle of an Offer](reference-transaction-format.html#lifecycle-of-an-offer).

 ### Rebalance XRP Holdings

 Exchanges can adjust the balances between their hot and cold wallets at any time.
-Each balance adjustment consumes a [transaction fee](https://ripple.com/build/fees-disambiguation/), but does not otherwise affect the aggregate balance of all the accounts.
+Each balance adjustment consumes a [transaction cost](concept-transaction-cost.html), but does not otherwise affect the aggregate balance of all the accounts.
 The aggregate, on-ledger balance should always exceed the total balance available for trade on the exchange.
-(The excess should be sufficient to cover the RCL's [transaction fees](https://ripple.com/build/transaction-cost/).)
+(The excess should be sufficient to cover the RCL's transaction cost.)

-The following table demonstrates a balance adjustment of 80,000 XRP (via a [_payment_](https://ripple.com/build/transactions/#payment) on the RCL) between Alpha Exchange's cold wallet and its hot wallet, where the cold wallet was debited and the hot wallet was credited.
+The following table demonstrates a balance adjustment of 80,000 XRP (via a [_payment_](reference-transaction-format.html#payment) on the RCL) between Alpha Exchange's cold wallet and its hot wallet, where the cold wallet was debited and the hot wallet was credited.
 If the payment were reversed (debiting the hot wallet and crediting the cold wallet), the hot wallet balance would decrease.
 Balance adjustments like these allow an exchange to limit the risks associated with holding XRP in online hot wallets.

 <table>